ossimlabs/omar-volume-cleanup/docs/install-guide/omar-volume-cleanup.md

 ## Purpose

-The OMAR Volume Cleanup application serves as a filemanagement services to prevent the disk from becoming full.
+The OMAR Volume Cleanup application serves as a file management services to prevent the disk from becoming full.

 ## Installation in Openshift